monadexio/bootstrap/hire/backend-engineer.md

 Job description
 ---------------
 We are currently looking for backend engineers.
-Come join us if you're passionate about data, coding, payment, big data sets and scaling architectures.
+Come join us if you're passionate about data, coding, payment, big data sets and scalable architectures.
 You'll be working in a lean startup environment with really flexible work hours and rewarding challenges.
-As part of the backend team, you'll be in charge with developing and maintaining our backend services.
+As part of the backend team, you'll be in charge of developing and maintaining our backend services.
 This means designing & implementing new systems, while making sure they are scalable, robust and manageable.